 In August 2024, we let you know that Apple is requiring Patreon to use its in-app purchase system for all future membership and product purchases made in the iOS app.
 To comply with Apple’s in-app purchase requirements, some Patreon functionality may work differently for memberships purchased in the iOS app.
-Patreon will begin rolling out iOS in-app purchases in November 2024.
+Patreon began rolling out iOS in-app purchases in November 2024.

 Earnings insights

-When the rollout of the in-app purchasing system is complete, you'll be able to view a breakdown of your monthly revenue, comparing income from transactions made in the iOS app, web browser, or Android app.
+You're able to view a breakdown of your monthly revenue, comparing income from transactions made in the iOS app, web browser, or Android app.
 Additionally, you’ll see a breakdown of your monthly earnings, including pending funds due to Apple’s payout delay and settled funds already deposited into your payout.

 Pricing a tier

 When pricing a tier on the tier edit screen, you will see a preview of what the price will be when viewed in the iOS app.
 Depending on the choice you have selected for how to account for Apple’s fees, the price may be higher in the iOS app or the same.
 This preview allows you to see the price that will be displayed for each individual tier.
+Please note that any fan in the U.S. will see your original tier pricing first, and will only see the higher tier price if they choose Apple’s in-app purchase system over the default web checkout flow, which doesn’t include Apple’s fee.

 Annual memberships